Born: 1878, St. Matthew’s, Ipswich.

 Soldiers’ Effects to Maud Teager – widow.

-Charles is also remembered on St. Matthews Church memorial.
+Charles is also remembered on the war memorial at St. Matthews Church, Ipswich.

 Suffolk Regiment, 4th Battalion